Universal Weak Semistable Reduction

 where the two morphisms are $a \mapsto 2a$, $b \mapsto 3b$ respectively, the toric fiber product is $\{(a,b):2a=3b\} \cong \RR_+(3,2) \subset (\ZZ(3,2))_\RR$ whose geometric realization is $\AA^1$, whereas the schematic fiber product is $\{(x,y):x^2=y^3\}$. \end{example}

 \begin{rem}[Colimits of Lattices] Given a diagram of lattices, we may take the limit or colimit of the diagram in the category of abelian groups.
 The limit of such a diagram is always a lattice, hence coincides with the limit in the category of lattices as well.
 In general, colimits of lattices are not lattices.
-However, given a finitely generated abelian group $L$, we can form the associated lattice $\ov{L} = L/L^{\textup{tor}}$.
-The functor $L \mapsto \ov{L}$ is a left adjoint, and thus, the colimit $\dirlim L_i$ in the category of lattices coincides with $\ov{\dirlim L_i}$, where the second direct limit is understood as the colimit in the category of abelian groups. \end{rem}
+However, given a finitely generated abelian group $L$, we can form the associated lattice $L/\textup{Torsion}$.
+The functor $L \mapsto L/\textup{Torsion}$ is a left adjoint, and thus, the colimit of the $L_i$ in the category of lattices coincides with $\dirlim L_i/\textup{Torsion}$, where the colimit is understood in the category of abelian groups. \end{rem}